 - Iron, riboflavin, folic acid, zinc, and vitamin B12 help prevent nutritional anemia which improves productivity, maternal health, and cognitive development.

-- Folic acid (vitamin B9) reduces the risk of neural tube birth defects
+- Folic acid (vitamin B9) reduces the risk of severe birth defects of the brain and spine.

 - Zinc helps children develop, strengthens immune systems, and lessens complications from diarrhea.